evantayloryates/yabai-wiki-fork/Commands.md

 # move window to space 2
 yabai -m window --space 2

-# move window to space 2 and switch to space 2
+# move window to space 2 and switch to space 2 (works with both SIP enabled and disabled)
 yabai -m window --space 2 --focus
 ```